Ian Happ Player Props: Cubs vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks 19th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Mariners has a collective 8.4 K/9, which ranks 19th in the league.

-- The Mariners' 3.17 team ERA ranks fifth across all MLB pitching staffs.
+- The Mariners have a 4.08 team ERA that ranks ninth among all MLB pitching staffs.

-- Mariners pitchers combine to give up the third-fewest home runs in baseball (six total, 0.5 per game).
+- Mariners pitchers combine to allow eight home runs (0.7 per game), the fourth-fewest in the league.

-- Flexen (0-1) pitches for the Mariners to make his second start this season.
+- The Mariners will look to Gilbert (0-1) in his third start this season.

-- The right-hander last pitched on Wednesday against the Los Angeles Angels, when he threw five innings, allowing two earned runs while giving up two hits.
+- His most recent appearance was on Friday against the Cleveland Guardians, when the right-hander tossed four innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.